Australian Biological Resources Study

 Up until the 1960s, studies on the Australian thrips fauna were focussed sharply onto one or other of two separate disciplines, with little interdisciplinary communication.
 One focus produced a series of outstanding ecological studies on the Plague Thrips, Thrips imaginis (see Andrewartha 1934; Evans 1935).
 The other produced descriptive taxonomic papers that were largely devoid of biological observations, and were often superficial even by the descriptive standards of the period.

 Notorious amongst the group of descriptive taxonomists was A.A.
 Girault.
 This author made available 139 species-group names for Australian thrips in a series of privately published, unillustrated, notes that were as remarkable for their outrageously expressed opinions on a wide range of topics as they were for their lack of descriptive detail (Gordh et al. 1979).
-His slide preparations are exceptionally poor, often with specimens of different species under one cover-glass, and with a surprising number of these cover-glasses broken; also the labels are poorly written and sometimes misleading.
+Girault’s slide preparations are exceptionally poor, often with specimens of different species under one cover-glass, and with a surprising number of these cover-glasses broken; also the labels are poorly written and sometimes misleading.
 He appears to have recognised species largely from colour, rather than from structural details; for example, the specimens he labelled as Thrips lacteicorpus involve three species, Thrips australis, T. imaginis and T. tabaci.
 Although he was employed at one time to study the biology and control of banana thrips, his descriptive taxonomy is based largely on single specimens with no biological information.
 Consequently, 75 of the species he described are now placed in synonymy.

 Most of the descriptive taxonomy of Australian thrips was published by workers in the Northern Hemisphere with little knowledge of Australian biology.
-These descriptions were often based on single specimens, sometimes damaged and poorly mounted onto slides (Mound 2008b), with varietal names being erected for particularly large or small individuals.
-Field observations in Australia by Froggatt (1904) on variation in Idolothrips spectrum, were rejected by the English thrips specialist Bagnall (1916) who would not accept that a single species could vary so much in size and shape.
+These descriptions were often based on single specimens, sometimes damaged and poorly mounted onto slides (Mound 2008), with varietal names being erected for particularly large or small individuals.
+Field observations in Australia by Froggatt (1904) on variation in Idolothrips spectrum, were rejected by the English thrips specialist, Bagnall (1916), who would not accept that a single species could vary so much in size and shape.
 As a result, many of the names from the five major authors of the first half of the century are now placed in synonymy.
-The number of Australian species-group names erected by each of them, together with the percentage of these names currently recognised as synonyms, is: Girault 139 (54%); Bagnall 63 (33%); Karny 40 (42%); Hood 47 (17%); and Moulton 39 (33%).
+The number of Australian species-group names erected by each of them, together with the percentage of these names currently recognised as synonyms, are: Girault 139 (54%); Bagnall 63 (33%); Karny 40 (42%); Hood 47 (17%); and Moulton 39 (33%).

-Taxonomic studies on thrips within Australia failed to develop, partly due to the technical problems of producing adequate reference collections, but also due to the lack of any useful overview of the subject.
+Taxonomic studies on thrips within Australia failed to develop, partly due to the technical problems of producing adequate reference collections of slide-mounted specimens, but also due to the lack of any useful overview of the subject.
 Kelly accumulated many notes about thrips, and after his death these were compiled into a book (Kelly & Mayne 1934).
 Unfortunately, this includes many errors, as does a list of thrips associated with fruit trees in the region of Perth (Newman 1935).
 In contrast, the keys to common Australian thrips by H. Vevers Steele (1935) (Mrs Andrewartha) proved particularly useful.
 Her work recognised that certain biological characteristics of thrips (e.g. vagility, variable host-range, intra-specific variation) create problems for species identification.
 Unfortunately, biological insights from H.G.
 Andrewartha's ecological studies did not penetrate further into thrips taxonomy for many years.

 Thrips and Flowers